samyakjain-1/uw-parking/README.md

 ## Features

-- **Live Data Scraping:** A Python script runs continuously to scrape the latest parking availability from the [UW Transportation Services website](https://transportation.wisc.edu/parking-lots/lot-occupancy-count/).
+- **Live Data Scraping:** A Python script runs continuously to scrape the latest parking availability from the [UW Transportation Services website](https://transportation.wisc.edu/parking-lots/lot-occupancy-count/) and the [City of Madison Website](https://www.cityofmadison.com/parking/garages-lots/current-hourly-parking-availability).
 - **Interactive Google Map:** Displays garage locations on a clean, easy-to-read map.
 - **Destination Search:** Users can type in any destination, and the app will provide autocomplete suggestions using the Google Places API.
 - **Smart Filtering & Sorting:** When a destination is selected, the map automatically filters out full garages and sorts the remaining options by proximity.